luciamunozdev/luciamunozdev/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=lmunoz-m.lmunoz-m)

 ## About me:
-<b>Working as a Junior Web3 Developer in Telefónica.
+<b>Working as a Backend & Blockchain Developer @ Telefónica.
 Computer Engineer at University Politécnica de Madrid.
 Student in 42 Madrid.</b>

 #### You can see more about me in [Linkedin](https://www.linkedin.com/in/lucía-muñoz-martínez)